Create User Account

 Evaluating your Episode

-I will use a five-point rubric to evaluate the success of your video.
+I will use these five criteria to evaluate the success of your video.

 - Clarity of content (video and metadata)